Keyword Tool

 This option allows the user to determine the length of the similar keywords that the Keyword Tool should find.
 The tool provides one-word responses, two-word responses, three-word responses, or any combination of those options.
 Please note that to use the 'Any length' option, the other options should be deselected first.

-The Keyword Tool has been trained for finding similar keywords on earning calls from two different time periods:
+The Keyword Tool has been trained for finding similar keywords on earning calls from three different time periods:

 Number of keywords to return: